TurixAI/TuriX-CUA/README.md

 **March 5, 2026** - Updated the **Windows OpenClaw local skill** on branch `multi-agent-windows` with direct dispatch, safer pre-flight checks, and the new `OpenCLaw_TuriX_skill/agents/openai.yaml`.

-**Earlier updates (Jan 2026 and before)** - We shipped v0.3 (DuckDuckGo, Ollama, recoverable memory compression, Skills), published the TuriX OpenClaw skill on ClawHub, upgraded the core architecture to multi-model, and rolled out major model capability improvements including Qwen3-VL support and TuriX API model upgrades.
+**Earlier updates (Jan 2026 and before)** - We shipped v0.3 (DuckDuckGo, Ollama, recoverable memory compression, Skills), published the TuriX OpenClaw skill on ClawHub, upgraded the core architecture to multi-model, and rolled out major model capability improvements including Qwen3-VL support.

 Ready to level up?
 Update your `config.json` and start automating—happy hacking! 🎉